QualiSystems/devguide_source/_shells/8.1.0/getting-started.md

 ### Supported versions - CloudShell v.8.0 and up
 As of version 8.0, CloudShell supports 2nd Gen Shells.
 This guide includes instructions on developing **2nd Gen Shells only**.

-For information on developing 1st Gen Shells, see [CloudShell Developer Guide](https://qualisystems.github.io/devguide_7/) CloudShell v7.1 and below.
+For information on developing 1st Gen Shells, see the CloudShell Developer Guide for version 7.1.

 To learn more about the  different versions of the Shells used by CloudShell and how to upgrade a 1st Gen Shell, see [Converting 1st Generation Shells]({{site.baseurl}}/reference/{{pageVersion}}/migrating_1st_gen_shells.html).